keras-team/keras/docs/sources/faq.md

 ### Why is the training loss much higher than the testing loss?

-A Keras model has too mode: training and testing.
+A Keras model has two modes: training and testing.
 Regularization mechanisms, such as Dropout and L1/L2 weight regularization, are turned off at testing time.

 Besides, the training loss is the average of the losses over each batch of training data.
-Because your model is changing over time, the loss of the first batches of an epoch is generally higher than on the last batches.
-On the other hand, the testing loss for an epoch is computed using the model as it is at the end of the epoch.
+Because your model is changing over time, the loss over the first batches of an epoch is generally higher than over the last batches.
+On the other hand, the testing loss for an epoch is computed using the model as it is at the end of the epoch, resulting in a lower loss.

 ---